HomeLatest NewsEnterprise ITWipro takes minority stake in application security firm Denim Group to bolster digital risk management portfolio

 Denim Group is an independent application security firm, serving as a advisor to customers on matters of application risk and security.
 The company helps organisations assess and mitigate application security risk.
 Denim Group’s flagship ThreadFix platform accelerates the process of application vulnerability remediation.

-Earlier in January 2018, Wipro had invested $9.9 million in Harte Hanks to expand its existing partnership to offer end-to-end technology services to customers.
+Earlier in January 2018, Wipro had invested $9.9 million in Harte Hanks to expand its existing partnership to offer end-to-end marketing technology services to customers.
 Harte Hanks is a U.S.-based global marketing services company specializing in omni-channel marketing solutions including consulting, strategic assessment, data, analytics, digital, social, mobile, print, direct mail and contact center.

 Get the day's headlines from Tech Observer straight in your inbox